nd1012/JS-LINQ/README.md

 ## Useful LINQ extensions

-Feel free to load `linqext.js` or `linqext.min.js` for some more hopefully helpful LINQ methods in the `LinqArrayExt` type:
+Feel free to load `linqext.js` or `linqext.min.js` in addition for some more hopefully helpful LINQ methods in the `LinqArrayExt` type:

 - `InnerJoin`
 - `LeftJoin`